openstack-archive/infra-manual/doc/source/developers.rst

 6. The code should comply with the community `logging standards <https://wiki.openstack.org/wiki/LoggingStandards>`_.

+7. It is entirely appropriate to issue a negative review in the context of a question in some cases.
+The cases where this is appropriate are cases where a change is fully understood by the reviewer by itself, but the potential effects on code that depends on the changed program or library is not well documented or considered in the commit message, comments, or formal documentation.
+It is not appropriate to issue a negative review solely because the reviewer does not understand the change or the code that the change depends on.
+For any questions like these, a score of `+0` is the right choice.

 There may be more specific items to be aware of inside the projects' documentation for contributors.